coderranjit03/HackFlash2.0/FrontEnd/README.md

 ## 📝 License

-This project is part of the HackFlash data modernization platform.
+This project is part of the DataFlow data modernization platform.
 Please refer to the main project documentation for licensing information.

 ## 🤝 Contributing